AbdallaSamirKhalifa/E-Commerce-DB-Design/README.md

 ## **Motivation**

-This project is part of a mentorship program aimed at strengthening our **technical** and **interpersonal** skills to prepare for real-world market requirements.
+This project is part of a mentorship program aims to strengthening our **technical** and **interpersonal** skills to prepare for real-world market requirements.

 ---